-The users might want to avail the service in a way that might not have been thought of.
-So, in order to meet the unexpected demands the app should be designed in a manner that it can even meet the typical requirements for the service.
+The users might want to avail of the service in a way that might not have been thought of.
+So, in order to meet the unexpected demands, the app should be designed in a manner that it can even meet the typical requirements for the service.
 This can be achieved by building safety nets.
-Even the users who do not want to be related to the main case can take advantage from this system.
+Even the users who do not want to be related to the main case can take advantage of this system.
 Give them a net to catch and if suitable categorize it into a use case that is beneficial for them.
 Use competent metrics to know the user’s behavior and identify the places that need to be packed up.

 Let Errors Not Be Typical Errors

-Even the system has followed an optimization process, directing to the main case, still the users will face errors.
+Even the system has followed an optimization process, directing to the main case, still, the users will face errors.
 Make sure to extend support through responses.
 Let the users not perceive errors as failures rather more like cues for adjustment.
 Error messages should not be avoided by the designers and be given due importance while designing, content or developing.
 Get the error messages in your favor.
 They should be clearly noticed and must come along all the actions prone to errors.

-The usability is totally governed on the designer’s job.
+The usability is totally governed by the designer’s job.
 The understanding of the user base, analysis of the actions and methods adopted for recovering from errors correspond to the usability of the system.
 Error handling should be kept at the priority by the designers and also must be implemented for all the functionalities in relation to the use case.
 This way, even failing can be graceful!

-6.3 Completed Actions : Get The Efforts Going
+6.3 Completed Actions: Get The Efforts Going

-Though mobile networks are slower, but a lot can be done to project speed and make the apps appear faster.
-Like in gesture-based interface, small changes can give an impression that something is happening.
+Though mobile networks are slower, a lot can be done to project speed and make the apps appear faster.
+Like in the gesture-based interface, small changes can give an impression that something is happening.
 So, the increase in the idea that something is happening along with the actual actions together can go a long way in creating swift mobile experiences.
 It is actually creating an illusion or false image that an action is occurring, whereas in reality that is not the case.
 This is basically known as an optimistic action performance where the user is kept in the loop of a continuing action.
-The practice involves keeping the delays at bay and not stating it up front to the user so as to keep an optimistic view of their performance.
+The practice involves keeping the delays at bay and not stating it upfront to the user so as to keep an optimistic view of their performance.
 It also keeps the bounce rates at the minimum as the users are held optimistically in their perception, which in any case is better than the reality.